Identifying the Cause of IP Blocks on GitLab.com

 field to see which exact path on GitLab.com each request tried to access.

 It’s common to see multiple failed authentication requests (401) trigger a Rack Attack block which causes a 403 Forbidden message.
-We block IP addresses if we receive 30 failed requests from a single IP in a three minute period.
+We block IP addresses if we receive 300 failed requests from a single IP in a one minute period.
 It’s worth noting that by default, Git operations are first tried unauthenticated so it’s expected to see two 401 responses for every Git operation.

 Rack Attack can also throttle traffic.
 If that is the case, this is recognizable by the HTTP 429 response code.
 The preferred solution to this is to have the user make fewer requests.
-If that is not possible you can create an infrastructure issue with this template.
+Please refer to our Bypass Policy for more information.

 Fields